bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 docker build -t dev_work .
 ```

 Use this command to start the container and keep it running.
-Make sure to add your correct path to your workspace folder. type pwd in your terminal if unsure.
+Make sure to add your correct path to your workspace folder.
+Type pwd in your terminal if unsure.

 ```bash
 docker run -it \